x

 Can You Have 2 Routers/Modems With Xfinity?

 Can you still do it with one provider?
-Yes, it is possible to use more than one router when you’ve set up your services from a single provider like Xfinity.
+Yes, using more than one router is possible when you’ve set up your services from a single provider like Xfinity.

-It is true that having more than one router over the same Wi-Fi network might cause some issues that we will discuss in a later section.
+Having more than one router over the same Wi-Fi network might cause some issues that we will discuss later.

 How Many Routers/Modems Can You Have With Xfinity?

-If you have one account for all of your access needs with Xfinity, the modem you get with that account is the one that you’ll need to rely on for the duration of your agreement with the company, even if you add more than one router at a later date.
+If you have one account for all of your access needs with Xfinity, the modem you get with that account is the one you’ll need to rely on for the duration of your agreement with the company, even if you add more than one router later.

 In short, Xfinity doesn’t recommend using more than one router with their services at a single address, but it is still possible to set up an extra router or some kind of extender.